 Completion of required prerequisite courses

-Bachelors degree from a regionally accredited US Institution
+Bachelors degree from a regionally accredited US Institution or its equivalent abroad

 - Must be conferred by the spring term of the matriculation year